Francis4402/phassignment3-b4-3/README.md

 ## Description

 In this project you can login and register as user or admin.
 User can post blog, get blog, update, and delete blog.
-Admin can also post blog and update and can blog other users and aslo can delete any blog.
-You can filter blog by title sortby sortOrder and filter by authorId. admin can block user and also make make any user as admin.
+Admin can also post blog and update and can delete any blog.
+You can filter blog by title sortby sortOrder and filter by authorId. admin can block user and also make any user as admin.
+If admin block any user that user won't be able to login.
+Admin can unpublish blog.
+If admin unpublish blog then it will not be visible to other users.

 ## Features